Knowing someone’s end-of-life wishes is important

-An easier way to document end-of-life wishes
+Five Wishes is a simple way to legally document end-of-life wishes

 Five Wishes is the most commonly used living will form in the U.S.

-This form helps families in uncertain situations because it focuses on the fundamentals that matter most, like values and personal goals, rather than on specific treatments or medical procedures.
+This form is especially helpful for families because it focuses on the fundamentals that matter most, like values and personal goals, rather than on specific treatments or medical procedures.

-Five Wishes isn’t a confusing legal document.
+Five Wishes isn’t another confusing legal document.

 It costs $5 and works in 42 states

-By DailyCaring Editorial Staff
+By DailyCaring Editorial Team

 This article wasn’t sponsored and doesn’t contain affiliate links.
 For more information, see How We Make Money.